jameswatts/cake-dependency/Docs/Documentation/Service-Locator.md

 * **scope:** The scope to store the dependency under, otherwise the current scope is used.
 You can change the current scope at any time with ```Di::scope('something')```.
 If the ```Di::GLOBAL_SCOPE``` is used the dependency will always resolve irrespective of the current scope.
 * **fresh:** Setting this to *true* will force the dependency to always create a new instance.
 However, this will only take effect in dependency chains if the option is set along the chain, or, if the dependency is injected via a **setter**.

+Configuration options can also be passed to the dependency factory or ```Di::get()``` at runtime when resolving an instance.
+However, it's important to note that, when overriding the configuration options, the stored instance (if one exists) is *not* modified.
+It's assumed that, if you're making configuration changes at runtime, you're expecting a new instance.
+To override the configuration options on dependencies which have already been registered use ```Di::set()```.

 Resolving Services
 ------------------